 1. Focus on what you can control.
 It’s natural for humans to feel stressed when events don’t go our way.
 One of the most important lessons in life is to learn to divert our focus towards what we can control.

 - For example, there will be moments when your children don’t act how you expect.
-Remember that you can’t control how you act, but you can control the example you set for them, and the way you react to their behavior.
+Remember that you can’t control how they act, but you can control the example you set for them, and the way you react to their behavior.

 2. Prioritize quality time.
 Think about how you spend your time each day.
 If you work at a job in addition to raising your children, it’s important not to feel guilty about the time you spend away from your family.
 Instead, make sure the time you do spend with them is quality time.